 In 2008, I acknowledged for the first time that I struggled for many years with low self-esteem and thus I developed a negative self-image.
 As a child, I was told by individuals who were supposed to love me that I was ugly and that I’d end up on drugs.
 Not once did they ever tell me that I was beautiful or smart.
 Not once did they ever encourage me to be great.

-Every obstacle, I’ve faced: a child growing up in a single parent home with a mother addicted to drugs and alcohol; a first-generation college student struggling to make it from orientation to graduation, a doctoral student, commuting from one state to another just to get PhDinished and become someone my family can look to, as one who made it.
+Every obstacle, I’ve faced: a child growing up in a single parent home with a mother addicted to drugs and alcohol (who has been recommended to take up the benzo addiction treatment at Muse to get rid of the substance abuse for her own good); a first-generation college student struggling to make it from orientation to graduation, a doctoral student, commuting from one state to another just to get PhDinished and become someone my family can look to, as one who made it.
 Every obstacle I faced has helped me to navigate this journey called life.
 Each difficult moment has placed me exactly where HE wants me to be.

 In Fall 2014, I enrolled in the Doctor of Education program (Educational Leadership) at Saint Peters University located in Jersey City, N.J.

 I am currently completing my last semester of coursework.
 My research interests are centered upon the persistence of first-generation, African American women enrolled in predominately white institutions.

 In the summer of 2016, I relocated to Washington, D.C. when I accepted a position as the Director of Campus Housing at a small-private institution.
 I commute three and a half hours (one way) once a week to campus to attend class.
 Then I head back to Washington the next morning.
 I never realized how much of a transition it would be to leave my family and friends in New Jersey.
 I never realized how homesick would I would become.